Liquidity and leverage

 Does the scheme use leveraged LDI?

-If your scheme uses leveraged LDI, it means:
+If your scheme uses leveraged LDI, this means:

 - you use financial instruments to increase your allocation in certain assets such as gilts, index-linked gilts, and fixed-income derivatives